- The three buying paths available to community FIs

 Direct works best when:

-- You want pricing leverage and the lowest total cost
+- You want to negotiate pricing and contract terms directly with the fraud vendor

 - You have a specific feature or roadmap need — advanced Payee Match, a particular file format, deep integration